Formalising Ordinal Partition Relations Using Isabelle/HOL: Formalising the Nash-Williams theorem

 \subsection{Preliminaries}

 As we saw in Sect.\ts\ref{sec:nw} above, the theorem is concerned with sets of natural numbers.
 Finite sets of natural numbers can be identified with ascending finite sequences; typical treatments of Nash-Williams use sets, while Larson uses sequences.
 For sets $S$ and $T$, we write $S<T$ to express that every element of $S$ is less than every element of~$T$ (it holds vacuously if either set is empty).
 This is essentially the same statement as the $s<t$ mentioned in the previous section.
-Our formalisation \cite{Nash_Williams-AFP} follows \stevo~\cite{MR2603812}, which was the second proof presented in Sect.\ts\ref{sec:nw}.
+Our formalisation \cite{Nash_Williams-AFP} follows \stevo~\cite{MR2603812} as in the proof in Sect.\ts\ref{sec:nw}.